 Attack of the Killer Tomatoes has to be the worst movie I’ve seen (so far).

-To check if parentheses are needed, remember the sentence should still make sense if the information within the parentheses is deleted.
+To check if parentheses are needed, the sentence should still make sense if the information in the parentheses is deleted.

 Hospital nurses record a patient’s vital signs every few hours.